abhayp2204/xv6/README.md

 ### 1. strace
 * ``strace mask command [args]``
 * The mask identifies which system calls to trace.
-For instance, the mask `1000` traces the third system call.
+For instance, the mask `1 << 3, or 1000` traces the third system call.
 * Keeps track of a process's system calls invoked during the process's execution.